CRIPAC-DIG/H-GCN/README.md

 # H-GCN
+## Description
-Source code and datasets for the paper "Hierarchical Graph Convolutional Networks for Semi-supervised Node Classiﬁcation " (IJCAI-19)
+This is the repository for the IJCAI-19 paper [Hierarchical Graph Convolutional Networks for Semi-supervised Node Classiﬁcation](https://arxiv.org/pdf/1902.06667.pdf).

+## Stay Tuned!
+We will release all relevant codes and datasets ASAP!